Based on the article featured in Forsyth Family Magazine

 Parent and child classes offer an opportunity to connect with other parents with children of the same age group.
 Often, parents will picnic afterwards on the outdoor playground with other families.
 Salem Gymnastics & Swim’s monthly Parents’ Night Out events are a big hit for the whole family.
 Kids get four hours of supervised fun and a pizza dinner, while their parents get some rare but much needed alone time.

 Building Character & Confidence

 Salem Gymnastics & Swim emphasizes not just how good a child’s cartwheel or split is, but focuses on the whole growth of the child, building character and confidence through individual athletic achievement, camaraderie and focused learning.
 Although the gymnasts of Salem Gym have won numerous awards, “We count our success by the smiles on their faces and the twinkle in their eyes, which is why our tag line is ‘Where confidence soars!'” said Beth.
 “When a child learns to move well, they want to move and are not afraid to try other activities and sports, and that leads to a healthier outlook for life.”

 About the Owners

 Salem Gymnastics & Swim is locally owned and operated by husband and wife team Kenny and Beth Morphis and Beth’s father, Frank Minter.
 They have been building healthier bodies and confident kids for over 35 years.
-Beth was an award-winning gymnast herself, competing on scholarship at Illinois State University.
-Several of their current instructors grew up as students at Salem Gymnastics, and they even have a few second generation students and instructors as well.
+They were award-winning gymnasts themselves.
+Several of their current instructors grew up as students at Salem Gymnastics, and they even have a few second generation instructors as well.

 Salem Gymnastics & Swim is located at 4870 Country Club Road, Winston-Salem, NC.
 Course descriptions, more information and easy registration are all available online at www.salemgym.com or call (336) 765-4668.